anantoghosh/a11y-presentation/slides.md

 ---

 # 1. Not using semantic elements
-Page should have semantic meaning
+- Page should have semantic meaning
+- Use proper heading order

 ---
 layout: center